drhsqlite/fossil-mirror/www/th1.md

 so it has never been a factor.)

 A TH1 script consist of a sequence of commands.
-Each command is terminated by the first (unescaped) newline or ";" character.
+Each command is terminated by the first *unescaped* newline or ";" character.
 The text of the command (excluding the newline or semicolon terminator) is broken into space-separated tokens.
 The first token is the command name and subsequent tokens are the arguments.
-In this since, TH1 syntax is similar to the familiar command-line shell syntax.
+In this sense, TH1 syntax is similar to the familiar command-line shell syntax.

 A token is any sequence of characters other than whitespace and semicolons.